RichardNysater/Music-browser-for-master-thesis/README.md

 1. Set up a MySQL database with a schema following the rules in the create_song_table.sql and create_feedback_table.sql files.
 1a.
 Populate the song table with data for your songs.
 Each song needs all the features, which should be a number from 0 to 100.
-   If using the music set I used, you can import the following data: [TODO: add link to data].
+   If using the music set I used, you can import the following data: https://shaan.se/i/songdata.csv.

 2. Add your database details to a file called DATABASE_DETAILS.json following the DATABASE_DETAILS_TEMPLATE.json format.
 2a.
 The songtable field is the name of the table with the songs' feature data.